SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template.md

 | `SOURCE_HOST_OVERRIDE` | (Optional) You can use this variable to override the `_sourceHost` configured for the HTTP Source. |
 | `SOURCE_NAME_OVERRIDE` | (Optional) You can use this variable to override the `_sourceName` configured for the HTTP Source. |

-If you are configuring log collection for VPC flow logs, see the Environment variables for VPC flow log collection section on Collect Amazon VPC Flow Logs from CloudWatch using CloudFormation.
+If you are configuring log collection for VPC flow logs, see [Collect Amazon VPC Flow Logs from CloudWatch using CloudFormation](/docs/integrations/cloud-security-monitoring-analytics/amazon-vpc-flow#collect-amazon-vpc-flow-logs-from-cloudwatch-using-cloudformation).

 Define variables in the `Environment` section of the CloudFormation template.